-SUBJECT: 2024 National Interagency Standards for Resource Mobilization
+SUBJECT: 2025 National Interagency Standards for Resource Mobilization

-Attached is the 2024 National Interagency Standards for Resource Mobilization, previously titled National Interagency Mobilization Guide.
+Attached is the 2025 National Interagency Standards for Resource Mobilization.
 These standards are written to reflect the interagency needs of the user and formatted to accept local inserts.

 The National Interagency Standards for Resource Mobilization states, references, or supplements policy and for Bureau of Land Management, U.S. Forest Service, U.S. Fish and Wildlife Service, National Park Service, and Bureau of Indian Affairs.